DominikNeumaier/TutoredProject/Documentation.md

 - balenaEtcher für Flashing USB Stick
 - Screenshot des Kopievorgangs

-# Installation of ROS2 Jazzy for Ubuntu 24.04
+# Installation of ROS2 Jazzy & Gazebo Harmonic for Ubuntu 24.04

 Since **ROS 2 Jazzy** is only supported on Ubuntu 24.04, the installation can now be executed.